prashanth-eshwar/horizon-sdv/docs/deployment_guide.md

 This section includes the steps to assign a user to a Keycloak group to enable Argo CD access.
 Group membership determines the level of access granted to the user.

 #### Available Groups
-Below table details the Keycloak to jenkins RBAC mapping with their access level granted to users within the respective groups.
+Below table details the Keycloak to Argo CD mapping with their access level granted to users within the respective groups.

 | Keycloak Group                                 | Argo CD Role                         | Access Level                             |
 |------------------------------------------------|--------------------------------------|------------------------------------------|